10gen/mongo-orchestration/README.md

 + **-p** - port number (8889 by default)
 + **start/stop/restart**: start, stop, or restart the server, respectively

-In addition, Mongo Orchestration can be influenced by the `MONGO_ORCHESTRATION_HOME` environment variable, which informs the server where to find the "configurations" directory for presets.
+In addition, Mongo Orchestration can be influenced by the `MONGO_ORCHESTRATION_HOME` environment variable, which informs the server where to find the "configurations" directory for presets as well as where to put the log and pid files.

 ###Examples